carlosdamazio/kalc/README.md

-# KalcOS
-A kernel for a REPL calculator.

 ## Rationale
 This is a toy project on how to build a Kernel to manage computing resources, not meant to be a full fledged production one.
 Also this one is to sharpen my C skillzz.
 There will be a Rust version of this.